dawanda/cartograph/README.md

 ### map( route, fn )

 Adds a mapping for `route` to function `fn`.
-Whenever `match` or `matchLocation` is called and this route is the first one matching, `fn` is executed passing an object containing information on the request and the named params. `route` is a string path, and can contain named params (e.g.
+Whenever `match` or `matchRequest` is called, mappings are checked in order until the first matching route is found.
+The callback function for that route is then executed, passing as the first argument a request object.

-`"/foo/:id"`) and named splats (e.g. `"/foo/*/bar"`).
+Routes are strings, and can contain named params (e.g.  `"/foo/:id"`) and splats (e.g. `"/foo/*/bar"`).
+The request object passed to `fn` exposes a `params` object property containing params.
+Splats are accessible on the same object via the `params["splats"]` array.

 ### namespace( ns, fn )